shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 In the same time, we need to be able to improve Shopsys Framework for you by adding functionality, enhancing or simplifying current functions and fixing bugs.
 After reading this promise you'll understand backward compatibility, what changes you can expect and how we plan to make changes in the future.

-Shopsys Framework is built on the shoulders of giants so we've based our BC promise on the [**Symfony Backward Compatibility Promise**](https://symfony.com/doc/3.4/contributing/code/bc.html).
-Exceptions from adhering to Symfony's promise and clarifications for non-PHP source codes can be found below.

 *Note: This BC promise becomes effective with the release first non-beta release (`7.0.0`).*

 ## Releases and Versioning